MatthewCash/devicectrl-esp32-acpi-switch/README.md

-# devicectrl-esp32-acpi-switch
+# devicectrl-esp32-atx-switch

-Device implementation for a switch managing ACPI power control running on an esp32c6.
+Device implementation for a switch managing ATX power control running on an esp32c6.

 Communication with the [server](https://github.com/MatthewCash/devicectrl-server) consists of ecdsa signed JSON messages, the ecdsa signing and verification is accelerated using the esp32's hardware ecc and sha blocks.